 Take your wedding or engagement portrait session outdoors to capture some Christmas vibes.
 A stroll through a Christmas market, tree farm or on dressed-up streets will give you plenty of festive backdrops.

-If you’re looking for Christmas wedding reception decorating ideas?
 Make your venue extra cozy by decking it out with glowing candles.
-Add cranberries, birch branches and spruce sprigs to your wedding centerpieces to make them even more festive.
+Add cranberries, birch branches and sprigs of greenery to your wedding centerpieces to make them even more festive.

 Time to deck your halls!
 You don’t need boughs of holly, but we do recommend adding a wreath or two to your wedding venue.